LYFE Kitchen

 LYFE Kitchen is an American fast-casual restaurant chain operating in Illinois.
 The company's name is an acronym that stands for "Love Your Food Everyday".
-LYFE promises functional, locally sourced foods and never uses artificial ingredients.
+LYFE promises functional, locally sourced foods and does not use artificial ingredients.
 They strive to use 100% biodegradable, compostable, recyclable packaging.

 LYFE was founded in 2011 by Mike Roberts, the former global president of McDonald's, Stephen Sidwell, and Mike Donahue, McDonald's former chief of corporate communications in Palo Alto, California.